openage/openage.github.io/docs/concepts/configurable-action.md

 ## UI Actions

-UI actions are rendedered using `oa-action`.
+UI actions are rendered using `oa-action`.
 Here are sample actions

 ### Navigate action